andrewchou949/Personal-Finance-Management-Application/README.md

     npm install

 5. Configure environment variables for the backend:
-    The env variable will be loaded with dotenv package
+	• The environment variables will be loaded with the dotenv package

 6. Apply Database migration:
     ```bash